 AES256GCM10G25G-IP Demo Instruction

-4 Command detail and testing result
+4 Command Details and Test Results

-This document describes the instruction to demonstrate the operation of AES256GCM10G25G-IP on ZCU106 Evaluation Board.
+This document describes the instruction to demonstrate the operation of AES256GCM10G25G-IP on FPGA Evaluation Board.
 In the demonstration, AES256GCM10G25G-IP, called AESGCM-IP, is used to encrypt/decrypt data between two memories in FPGA and provide authentication tag.
 User can fill memory with Additional Authenticated Data (AAD), DataIn patterns, set encryption/decryption key, Initialization Vector (IV), and control test operation via serial console.

 To operate AESGCM-IP demo, please prepare following test environment.

-a) FPGA development board (KCU116 development board).
+a) FPGA development board.

 b) Test PC.